Aerocool Project 7 PSU Family Coming To Computex

 Aerocool’s Project 7 PSU project has three members with capacities ranging from 650W to 850W.
-The ACP-650P7, however looks to be special, because it was designed in collaboration with TechPowerUp! in order to offer high performance, silent operation, and increased reliability.
+The P7-650W Platinum, however looks to be special, because it was designed in collaboration with TechPowerUp! in order to offer high performance, silent operation, and increased reliability.

-All Project 7 units are based on a high-end Andyson platform, the same used in the Titanium Andyson N700 model, but with a number of modifications that includes Over Temperature Protection (OTP), a higher quality fan and an optimal fan profile, different APFC caps, and so on.
+All Project 7 units are based on a high-end Andyson platform, the same used in the Titanium Andyson N700 model, but with a number of modifications that includes Over Temperature Protection (OTP), a higher quality fan and an optimal fan profile, different APFC caps, "power ok," and so on.

 Aerocool is among the first brands to certify an entire line using Cybenetics’ standards, which are much tougher compared to 80 PLUS levels.
-The ACP-650P7 has a LAMBDA-A++ noise rating, which is the best in the Cybenetics’ program, and an efficiency rating of ETA-B. It also carries an 80 PLUS Platinum efficiency certification.
+The P7-650W Platinum has a LAMBDA-A++ noise rating, which is the best in the Cybenetics’ program, and an efficiency rating of ETA-B. It also carries an 80 PLUS Platinum efficiency certification.
 Moreover, it uses an RGB fan that can be controlled through compatible mainboards or the optional P7-Hub (P7-H1).
 (It seems the PSU market has been unable to escape the RGB lighting wave.)

 |Max.
 DC Output